NTimmons/Confetti/README.md

 # Confetti
 Non-localised network data storage.

-Storing data in the space between computers.
+This is a test to store data in the space between computers.
+An attempt at a digital version of Delay-line memory (https://en.wikipedia.org/wiki/Delay_line_memory).